BibleClinger/DSPassTranslator/README.md

 - The code for password generation and deciphering could really afford to be *rewritten*.
 - The code for password generation and deciphering could really afford to be *moduliarized*.
-- A version should be displayed on the main window that pulls from app.getVersion() or some equivalent.
+- Support for the Genesis/Megadrive version might be nice.

 # Thanks: